CompressYourVideo - Free online video compressor

 Will compression hurt the quality?

-Some loss is unavoidable when you're shrinking the file 5-10×, but it's almost always invisible to the eye at the targets we pick.
-We use H.264 with smart bitrate allocation — easy scenes (talking head, slow pan) cost less, action scenes get more bits.
-The bigger drops happen below 720p or under ~500 kbps.
+Some loss is unavoidable when you're shrinking the file five to ten times.
+It's almost always invisible to the eye at the targets we pick.
+The encoder allocates bits smartly: easy scenes (talking head, slow pan) cost less, action scenes get more.
+Bigger visible drops happen below 720p or under about 500 kbps.

 Why did I get a smaller file than I asked for?

-VBR encoders allocate fewer bits when the source is easy to compress (low motion, static scenes).
-If you asked for 100 MB and got 45 MB, the output is the SAME visual quality the 100 MB version would have been — just more efficient.
+Modern encoders allocate fewer bits when the source is easy to compress (low motion, static scenes).
+If you asked for 100 MB and got 45 MB, the output is the same visual quality a 100 MB version would have been, just more efficient.
 We show a confirmation banner when this happens so it doesn't look like a bug.

 My output came out larger than the source.
 Why?

-Your source was probably already compressed efficiently (low bitrate H.264 from a phone, for example).
+Your source was probably already compressed efficiently (low bitrate clip from a phone, for example).
 Re-encoding it at a generous target adds bits back.
-The fix is to either lower the target, or accept the source unchanged — we offer both options on the result screen.
+The fix is to either lower the target, or accept the source unchanged.
+We offer both options on the result screen.

 Best output format for sharing?

 MP4 with H.264 video and AAC audio.
-It plays everywhere — phones, browsers, smart TVs, Discord, every messaging app.
+It plays everywhere: phones, browsers, smart TVs, Discord, every messaging app.
 We default to this for that reason.
-MOV is the same wrapper, useful if you specifically want a QuickTime file.
+MOV is the same family, useful if you specifically want a QuickTime file.

 Devices and browsers